By clicking on the icons on the map, additional information is displayed.

 The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.

-|2019 year-end results|
+|2020 year-end results|

-|2020 planning figures|
+|2021 planning figures|

-|100%||of people of concern registered on an individual basis|
+|100%||of people of concern will be registered on an individual basis|

-|100%||of people of concern identified in need of resettlement submitted for resettlement under the Emergency Transit Mechanism|
+|100%||of people of concern identified as in need of resettlement will be submitted for resettlement under the Emergency Transit Mechanism and other complementary pathways|

 People of Concern